-For companies designing steel or other metal products subject to fatigue failure,
+For companies designing steel or other metal products subject to flaws, damages and fatigue failure,

 FFSpro, Fatigue+ and SFAT are the software that provide affordable and reliable solutions